ZZROTDesign/alpine-caddy/README.md

     docker run -v $(pwd)/Caddyfile:/etc/Caddyfile zzrot/alpine-caddy

 ### Certificate Persistance

 If you use alpine-caddy to generate SSL certificates from [Let's Encrypt](https://letsencrypt.org/), you should persist those certificates outside of the container.
 In the instance of a container failure, this allows the container to reuse the same certificates, instead of generating new ones from Let's Encrypt.

 For information on including this into your Caddyfile see the [Caddyfile tls specification](https://caddyserver.com/docs/tls).

-The certificates are stored in /root/.caddy inside of the container, and thus you must connect an outside directory to that directory to allow persistance.For docker-compose.yml files, under the volumes declaration, include:
+The certificates are stored in /root/.caddy inside of the container, and thus you must connect an outside directory to that directory to allow persistance.
+For docker-compose.yml files, under the volumes declaration, include:

     -  ./.caddy:/root/.caddy